100% + 100 Free Spins

 The return depends on the jackpot amount and number of other players.
 To be specific, it is 47.87%, plus 4.52% for each $1000 in the jackpot, and 0.79% per number of other players.
 To break even the meter needs to be $11,520, less $175 for each other player.

-What I will call version 2 I saw that Casino Caribbean in Yakima Washington in June 2014.
+What I will call version 2 I saw at the Casino Caribbean in Yakima Washington in June 2014.
 The most notable difference compared to version 1 is that version 2 pays for a straight as well.

 Three Card Poker Progressive — Version 2